-The socio-cultural transformations of the time were intertwined with the emergence of postmodernism, an intellectual and artistic movement characterized by a sense of skepticism toward grand narratives and established truths.
-As Ryan (2010) explains, postmodernism challenges the traditional ways of thinking and perceiving the world, often highlighting the fragmented, subjective nature of reality.
+The socio-cultural transformations of the time were intertwined with the emergence of postmodernism, an intellectual and artistic movement characterized by skepticism toward grand narratives and established truths.
+As Ryan (2010) explains, postmodernism challenges traditional ways of thinking and perceiving the world, often highlighting reality's fragmented, subjective nature.
 This philosophical shift provided fertile ground for the cyberpunk genre, which frequently explores themes of fragmented identities, subjective experiences, and the blurred lines between virtual and real.
 The gritty realism and anti-establishment ethos of punk rock, combined with postmodernist skepticism, created a unique space for cyberpunk to flourish, offering a critique of a world increasingly dominated by technology and corporate power.